derUli/frontend_login/README.md

 Frontend Login URL: you can set `$frontend_login_url` to an URL. frontend_login redirects to that after a successful login.
-If the option is not set frontend_login redirects to it's "Welcome Page" which can be adjusted by a template override.
+If the option is not set frontend_login redirects to it's "Welcome Page" which can be customized by a template override.